On the Rocks

 Breaking Rocks and Records

 Rains discusses his ideas with Atari designer Ed Logg, and the idea of having players blow up astronomical objects instead of merely touching them is developed.
 Thus is Planet Grab retooled and the scope scaled down (or up) into a new arcade game.
-It will utilize an advanced display system, that has only appeared in one other game, the first Atari vector graphics game, in fact: Lunar Lander.
+It will utilize an advanced display system, which has only appeared in one other game, the first Atari vector graphics game, in fact: Lunar Lander.
 Released in Fall of 1979, Lander uses a new process to plot the straight lines that make up the symbols on the screen, called QuadraScan.
 It produces image resolution much higher than other vector systems or standard raster graphics.
-By having the beam that draws the vectors controlled by the circuit board rather than the monitor, this technology also allows new new game to feature precisely-drawn objects on the screen to appear from any direction, at variable speeds but with a constant brightness to the lines that create them.
+By having the beam that draws the vectors controlled by the circuit board rather than the monitor, this technology also allows the new game to feature precisely-drawn objects on the screen to appear from any direction, at variable speeds, but with a constant brightness to the lines that create them.
 Logg takes the movement scheme and visual design of the player’s spaceship directly from his memories of playing Steve Russell’s Spacewar!, while at Stanford University.
 He had also played the first coin-op videogame Galaxy Game, itself based on Spacewar!, at Stanford’s Tressider Union Coffeehouse.